ethereumproject/go-ethereum/README.md

       }
     }
 ```
-> Note: Addresses may be either `0x`-prefixed or not.
-Testnet configuration default examples are unprefixed to signify difference from conventionally prefixed addresses.
+*Note: Addresses may be either `0x`-prefixed or not.
+Testnet configuration default examples are unprefixed to signify difference from conventionally prefixed addresses.*

-With the genesis state defined in the bespoke JSON file, you'll need to initialize **every** Geth node with it prior to starting it up to ensure congruent blockchain parameters: `$ geth init path/to/genesis.json`.

 #### Usage 2: Define external chain configuration

-Specifying an external chain configuration file will allow even finer-grained control over a custom blockchain/network configuration, _including the genesis state_ and extending through bootnodes and forks/feature configurations (protocol upgrades).
+Specifying an external chain configuration file will allow even finer-grained control over a custom blockchain/network configuration, _including the genesis state_ and extending through bootnodes and fork-based protocol upgrades.

 ```
 $ geth --chainconfig=/path/to/customnet.json [--flags] [command]
 ```

-Please find exemplary  external configuration files representing the Mainnet and Morden Testnet default specs in the [/config]() subdirectory of this repo.
-You can use either of these files as a starting point for your own customizations.

 The external chain configuration file specifies valid settings for the following top-level fields: